-- This vehicle has a safety belt system with an energy management feature at the front outboard seating positions to help further reduce the risk of injury in the event of a head-on collision. - This safety belt system has a retractor assembly that is designed to pay out webbing in a controlled manner.
+- This vehicle has a safety belt system with an energy management feature at the front outboard seating positions to help further reduce the risk of injury in the event of a head-on collision. - The energy management feature is designed to pay out webbing in a controlled manner.
 This feature is designed to help reduce the belt force acting on the occupant's chest.